caiocastelhano/site-fabiomontanari/README.md

 # Fabio Montanari – Official Website

-This is the source code for the official website of Fabio Montanari — a Brazilian director, screenwriter, and educator.
+This is the source code for the official website of Fabio Montanari — a Brazilian screenwriter, filmmaker, and educator.

 ## 🧭 Structure

 The site is developed as a Next.js application with:

-- **Home**: combines the main sections (About, Works, Development & Consulting, Teaching & Research, and Contact)
+- **Home**: combines the main sections (About Me, Selected Work, Script Consulting & Development, Industry Engagement & Research, and Contact)
 - **Internal pages**:
-  - `/about`
+  - `/about-me`
-  - `/works`
+  - `/selected-work`
-  - `/development-consulting`
+  - `/script-consulting`
-  - `/teaching-research`
+  - `/industry-research`

 ## 🛠️ Stack